Workouts That May Do More Harm Than Good

 Here’s what you need to know about fitness powerhouses:

-It’s too tempting for armchair athletes to challenge veterans.
-“If you go from sedentary to six times a week, you’re asking for trouble,” says Jocelyn S. Szeto, MD, sports and internal medicine specialist at Memorial Hermann Medical Plaza.
+The Risks: It’s too tempting for armchair athletes to challenge veterans.
+“If you go from sedentary to six times a week, you’re asking for trouble,” says Jocelyn S. Szeto, MD, sports and internal medicine specialist affiliated with Memorial Hermann.

-Olympic moves require Olympic strength, and that takes slowly-accelerated training over time.
+The Risks: Olympic moves require Olympic strength, and that takes slowly-accelerated training over time.
 “As with any sport, some athletes’ bodies can handle the rigor.
 Others cannot,” Duncan says.
 Newbies may be tempted to sacrifice form for speed.
-Almost three-forths, or 73.5 percen,of CrossFitters sustained an injury thwarting them from working, training and competing, reports a recent online study in the Journal of Strength and Conditioning Research.
-Seven percent required surgery.
+Almost three-fourths, or 73.5%, of CrossFitters sustained an injury thwarting them from working, training and competing, reports a recent online study in the Journal of Strength and Conditioning Research.
+7% required surgery.

 Any HIIT venue raises concerns, Dr. Szeto says.
 “If you have high blood pressure, arthritic joints, are morbidly obese or haven’t worked out a day in your life, you need a physical beforehand.”